shrihari-prakash/liquid/README.md

 ### Login:

-1. To login, visit `/login`.
+1. To login, visit `/login` and enter your credentials.
-2. Enter your username and password.
-Submit.
-3. If the credentials are correct, the application redirects to your client's reditect URI with the state and code.
+2. If the credentials are correct, the application redirects to your client's reditect URI (Configured in Setup(2)) with the state and authorization code.
-4. In your application logic, you can use this code in exchange for an access and refresh token using the `authorization_code` grant.
+3. In your application logic, you can use this code in exchange for an access and refresh token using the `authorization_code` grant.